-The average cost of a wedding in the United States in 2017 was more than $25,000.
+The average cost of a wedding in the United States is more $25,000.
 This statistic places the current rate of $1,200 to rent the Candoro Marble building in perspective.
 While there are additional costs such as catering, event insurance, and portable outdoor restrooms, the costs have a long way to go to reach the national average.

 The inclusion of tables and chairs, along with the kitchen accessibility make the Candoro Marble building a great value among Eastern Tennessee wedding venues.

 The majestic and historic Candoro Marble building, with its architectural style and carved marble, is an impressive site.
 The ambiance of the 1920 era in which it was built radiates as you walk through the main door.
 The outdoor lawn space, lined with Italian Cypress trees, is often the setting of choice for the ceremony while the carriage house is an attractive location for the reception.